lucien-carneiro/zappy-documentation/docs/index.rst

 ======
 .. image:: assets/schema.png

-Represents the interaction between SERVER/IA and SERVER/GUI
+Represents the interaction between SERVER/IA and SERVER/GUI.

-We suggest you to read the pages dedicated to each part:
-:ref:`Core:Core`, :ref:`Games:Games`, :ref:`Displays:Displays`, :ref:`Events:Events` & :ref:`Components:Components`

 .. warning::

    Don't underestimate the difficulty of the project only by seeing this page.